Reusable Functions

 andergo-lib-wasm-browser

-to ensure you have the latest fixes - If an issue is suspected to be with the Nautilus wallet, try manually replacing the
+to ensure you have the latest fixes. - If an issue is suspected to originate from the Nautilus wallet, try manually replacing the

 .wasm

-file in the extension directory with an updated version ofsigma-rust
+file in the extension directory with an updated version fromsigma-rust

-wasm - Building Nautilus from source with updated dependencies can help identify issues
+. - Building Nautilus from source with updated dependencies can help identify issues.

-- When encountering issues with on-chain boxes, you can try:
+- When encountering issues with on-chain boxes, you can try the following:

-- Make contract edits (e.g., set a condition to always true)
+- Make temporary contract edits (e.g., set a condition to always evaluate to

-- Compile the modified contract and get the new ErgoTree hex
+). - Compile the modified contract and obtain the new ErgoTree hex.

-- Try signing the transaction (it should work even if the modified tree wouldn't validate on-chain)
+- Attempt to sign the transaction (this should work locally even if the modified tree wouldn't validate on-chain, helping isolate signing issues).

 - For mocking boxes in unit tests, use the